Vase Hall 1 by Marguerite Friedlaender Wildenhain, KPM Berlin

 incl.
 VAT plus shipping costs (*the article is subject to differential taxation)

-Delivery within 3-4 working days
+Delivery within 3-4 business days

 This is a used design object and an original of its time.